Derek Chauvin

-In December 2021, Chauvin pled guilty to federal charges of violating Floyd's civil rights by using unreasonable force and ignoring Floyd's serious medical needs.
-Simultaneously, Chauvin pled guilty to violating a 14-year-old boy's civil rights in 2017 by using unreasonable force.
-On July 7, 2022, Chauvin was sentenced to 21 years in prison for violating Floyd's civil rights.
-The federal and state sentences are to run concurrently.
-The Minnesota Department of Corrections lists Chauvin's anticipated release date on the state sentence as December 10, 2035.
+In early 2021, Chauvin was put on trial for unintentional second-degree murder, third-degree murder, and second-degree manslaughter and convicted on all of the charges.
+He was sentenced to 22 1/2 years in prison.
+Appeals to the Minnesota Supreme Court and the Supreme Court of the United States for review were denied.

 Early life and education

-Chauvin was born in Oakdale, Minnesota, on March 19, 1976.
+Derek Michael Chauvin was born in 1976.
 His mother was a housewife and his father was a certified public accountant.
 During his early years, Chauvin grew up in West Saint Paul.
 When he was seven, his parents divorced and were granted joint custody of him.

 Chauvin attended Park High School in Cottage Grove, Minnesota, but did not finish and later obtained a GED certificate in 1994.
-He earned a certificate in quantity food preparation at Dakota County Technical College and worked jobs as a prep cook at a McDonald's in Cottage Grove and later at a Tincunni's buffet restaurant in neighboring Newport.
-He served in the United States Army Reserve from 1996 to 2004, including two stints in the military police between 1996 and 2000 (first in Rochester, Minnesota, and later Hohenfels, Bavaria in Germany).
-During that time, he also attended Inver Hills Community College from 1995 to 1999 and later transferred to Metropolitan State University where he graduated with a bachelor's degree in law enforcement in 2006.
+He earned a certificate in quantity food preparation at Dakota County Technical College and worked jobs as a prep cook.
+He served in the United States Army Reserve from 1996 to 2004, including two stints in the military police between 1996 and 2000 (first in Rochester, Minnesota, and later Hohenfels, Bavaria, in Germany).
+During that time, he also attended Inver Hills Community College from 1995 to 1999, and later transferred to Metropolitan State University, where he graduated with a bachelor's degree in law enforcement in 2006.

 Career

 Chauvin applied to the Minneapolis Police Department (MPD) in September 2000 and joined the MPD in 2001.
 While on the force he was involved in three police shootings, one of which was fatal.
-He received a medal for valor in 2006 for being one of several officers who fired 23 shots on Wayne Reyes who pointed a shotgun at them, and another in 2008 for a domestic violence incident in which he broke down a door and shot Ira Latrell Toles who allegedly reached for his pistol.
+He received a medal for valor in 2006 for being one of several officers who fired 23 shots on Wayne Reyes who pointed a shotgun at them, and another in 2008 for a domestic violence incident in which he broke down a door and shot Ira Latrell Toles who reached for Chauvin's gun, according to police.
 He received a commendation medal in 2008 after he and his partner tackled a fleeing suspect holding a pistol.
 In 2009, Chauvin received another commendation medal after working off duty as a security guard for a nightclub.